-As outlined by the JCGC vision statement, the goal of the Secure Residential Care Center for Children and Youth (SRCCCY) grant program as outlined in 2017 Act 185 is to ensure better outcomes for youth involved in Wisconsin's youth justice system.
+As outlined by the JCGC vision statement, the goal of the SRCCCY grant program as outlined in 2017 Act 185 is to ensure better outcomes for youth involved in Wisconsin's youth justice system.
 The Act replaces Lincoln Hills/Copper Lake schools with regional SRCCCYs, which will be smaller, more residential facilities that will keep youth closer to home.
 In addition, the SRCCCYs will provide evidence-based, trauma-informed programming that will improve youths' lives measurable ways.